longbow33/BenResMomAirfoil/Readme.md

 This Program is a first try to determine the Bending Resistance Moment aswell as the Moment of Inertia from data from the website "airfoiltools.com"
+Its Purpose is determining the Load Capacity of the Airfoil used at "Searwing.org"